Corporate Governance

 Values and Principles

-Values & Principles (V&P), revised in 2021, is a guideline reflecting Sika’s fundamental values and management principles: “Customer First”, “Courage for Innovation”, “Manage for Results”, “Sustainability and Integrity”, and “Empowerment and Respect.”
+Values & Principles (V&P), reflect Sika’s corporate culture through the following principles: “Customer First”, “Courage for Innovation” “Manage for Results”, “Sustainability and Integrity”, and “Empowerment and Respect”.
 The latter two principles constitute the foundation of Sika’s corporate culture, reflected in its Code of Conduct (CoC).
-At the center of that culture are two claims - “building trust” and “compliance with all applicable laws and rules.”
+At the center of that culture are two claims - “Building Trust” and “compliance with all applicable laws and rules.”

 All employees joining Sika pledge with their signature to uphold these claims, the V&P and the CoC.
-General Managers (GMs) and Sika Senior Managers (SSMs) bi-annually are asked to renew their commitment to the V&P and CoC, to be role models in living up to their commitment, and to assure that their local employees are being trained regularly about both the V&P and the CoC. the CoC.
+Every two years, Sika’s Senior Manager Group, including General Managers (GMs), are asked to renew their commitment to the V&P and CoC, to be role models through living up to their commitment, and to ensure that their local employees are trained regularly about both the V&P and the CoC.

 Sika Code of Conduct (CoC)